clux/facemaulers/recaps/52-gilgrinvault.md

 however you were able to brute force it down and break its summoning cycle with a flying spell

 found cooking recipe scroll (he threw it away)

+54 vault 3
+book inscription akkhan
+moontone gem - lights up green (he can use it) golden helm (of telepathy) with purple lens trance?

+TODO: spellbook of Gorym (wizard) just trying to make ends meet - decent paying position

+TODO: god classification for Akkhan

+mist form with 2 people in bag passed by in steam cover (do not believe you were seen)